Distal combinatorial tools for graphs of bounded twin-width: Abstract cell decomposition for the edge relation in graphs of bounded twin-width

-Before we will proceed with the proof of Theorem \ref{theorem:encoding_theorem}, it is insightful to prove a simpler proposition, which shows some intuitions that will be useful later on.
-Namely, we will prove that vertices with a \textit{large} corner-profile can be efficiently encoded with a first-order formula in the language of ordered graphs.
+Before we proceed with the proof of Theorem \ref{theorem:encoding_theorem}, it is insightful to prove a simpler proposition, which shows some intuitions that will be useful later on.
+Namely, we prove that vertices with a \textit{large} corner-profile can be efficiently defined using a few parameters.